IPG-Automotive-UK/Aslan-CarMaker/README.md

 # Aslan-CarMaker

-Integration of CarMaker with project ASLAN, open-source autonomous software for low-speed applications.
+Integration of CarMaker with project [ASLAN](https://www.project-aslan.org/), open-source autonomous software for low-speed applications.

+The project ASLAN code and documentation lives on the [ASLAN Github](https://github.com/project-aslan/Aslan/tree/melodic).
+The code is integrated into this project as a submodule.

 ## Requirements